-Owen Michels Environmental Scientist (Division of Mine Permits) Kentucky Department of Natural Resources
+Owen Michels, Environmental Scientist IV (Division of Mine Reclamation/Enforcement) KY Department of Natural Resources

-Each of the four topic-specific workshops will be held on two different dates and at two different locations for the convenience of participants.
+Each of the three topic-specific workshops will be held on two different dates and at two different locations for the convenience of participants.
 CEDAR will provide dinner plus a $0.25 per mile travel allowance for travel to and from each workshop.
-The workshop locations will be determined after the participating teams are known, so that travel distance can be considered when choosing the locations.
+The workshop locations will be confirmed after the participating teams are known, so that travel distance can be considered when choosing the locations.

-Teams advancing to the Regional Challenge will be provided with the required materials and supplies needed for the construction of their physical model, and/or prototypes, which will be distributed at the February workshops.
+Teams advancing to the Regional Challenge will be provided with the basic materials and supplies needed for the construction of their physical model, and/or prototypes, which will be distributed at the February workshops.